rev-net/memo/pitch.md

 With revnets, the open internet will win _because_ it best serves creatives, builders, investors, and consumers alike.

-We're calling on partners who believe in a revenue-forward version of the open internet to join the $REV network.
+We're calling on partners who believe in this revenue-forward version of the open internet to join the $REV network.

 ## $REV